rohan843/react-notes/README.md

 The `action` objects passed into the `reducer` need to be able to describe every action that takes place.
 For this, a generally accepted convention is:

 1. When we need to modify the state, we'll call the `dispatch` function, and _always_ pass the `action` object.
-2. The `action` object will have a `type` property that will be a string.
+2. The `action` object will have a `type` property that will be a string/enum/constant (all caps).
 This helps tell the reducer what state update it needs to make.
 3. If we need to communicate some data to the reducer, it will be placed in the `payload` property of the `action` object.
+Try to keep this property _only if_ absolutely necessary.
+If the data to be communicated is a function of the `state` itself, don't put the computation in `payload`, rather do it in `reducer`.

 ```js
 dispatch({